Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Unit Square and Unit Disk Intersection Graphs

 Note that the above lemma pertains to CFCN$^*$ coloring and not CFON$^*$ coloring.
 The second sentence in the above lemma is not stated in the statement of Theorem 5 in \cite{Sandor2017}, but rather in its proof.
-We will use the CFCN$^*$ coloring used in the above stated lemma in the process of arriving at a CFON$^*$ bound for unit disk intersection graphs.
+We will use the CFCN$^*$ coloring used in the lemma stated above to obtain a CFON$^*$ coloring for unit disk intersection graphs.
 Below we reproduce the coloring process used in the proof of the above lemma in \cite{Sandor2017}.

-\begin{proof}[Coloring process used in Lemma \ref{lem:disk_sqrt3}] Let $G=(V,E)$ be a unit disk intersection graph such that the centers of all the disks in $G$ lie in a stripe of height $\sqrt{3}$.
-The vertices $V(G)$ are processed according to their non-decreasing $X$-coordinate.
-A vertex $v$ is \emph{covered} if and only if either it is colored or has a colored neighbor.
-At each step of the algorithm, we choose a vertex $v$ that covers all uncovered vertices to its left, and assign the color 1 (or 2) if the previous colored vertex was assigned the color 2 (or 1).
+\textbf{Coloring process used in the proof of Lemma \ref{lem:disk_sqrt3}:} Let $G=(V,E)$ be a unit disk intersection graph such that the centers of all the disks in $G$ lie in a stripe of height $\sqrt{3}$.
+The vertices in $V$ are colored in the order of their non-decreasing $X$-coordinates.
+A vertex $v$ is \emph{covered} if and only if it is colored or has a colored neighbor.
+In each step of the algorithm, we choose a vertex $v$ whose $v_x$ is the maximum and that covers all uncovered vertices to its left.
+We assign the color 1 (or 2) to $v$ if the previously colored vertex was assigned the color 2 (or 1).
 At the end, each uncolored vertex is assigned the color 0.
 It follows from the algorithm that the horizontal distance between any two colored vertices is greater than 1.
-The reader is directed to \cite{Sandor2017} for the correctness of the algorithm.